SPX-VIX Risk Computations Via Perturbed Optimal Transport: Dimensional Reduction (DR) For POT

 Thus the three-dimensional projection problem is equivalent to the two-dimensional entropic projection.

-The perturbed marginal constraints reduce correspondingly to constraints on $\nu$, and the reconstructed coupling satisfies the reduced constraints and preserves the conditional martingale and variance-consistency relations inherited from the base calibration. \end{proof} The reduction follows from the disintegration of the base coupling
+The perturbed constraints on $\mu$ reduce to the $(S_1,V)$-marginal constraints~\eqref{eq:Q_eps} on $\gamma$; the $S_2$ marginal is determined endogenously by $\kappa^\star\gamma^\varepsilon$.
+The reconstructed coupling preserves the conditional martingale and variance-consistency relations inherited from the base calibration, since these depend only on the fixed conditional kernel $\kappa^\star$. \end{proof} \paragraph{Computational implication.}

-Fixing the conditional kernel and perturbing only the marginal distribution on $(S_1,V)$ preserves both the martingale and variance consistency constraints, which depend only on conditional expectations of $S_2$ given $(S_1,V)$. \paragraph{Computational implication.}

 The dimensional reduction has an important algorithmic consequence for risk generation.

 In the base calibration, the entropic martingale optimal transport problem must enforce the martingale constraint